-The New Mexico Meadow Jumping Mouse and Southwestern Willow Flycatcher Endangered Species are noted as occurring in Bernalillo County and Parts of Sandoval and Valencia Counties, none shall be adversely affected by this construction activity.
+The Mexican Wolf, New Mexico Meadow Jumping Mouse, Rio Grande Silvery Minnow, and Southwestern Willow Flycatcher Endangered Species are noted as occurring in Bernalillo County.
+None of these Endangered Species shall be adversely affected by this construction activity.

 No Nationally Registered Historical Places shall be adversely affected by this construction activity.